wequilt/rails_template/README.md

 --help`.
 Once you've selected the set of options that makes the most sense for your application, run `rails new <selected_options> -m <location_of_cloned_repo>/template.rb` to create the new application.

+### Finishing Up
+You're almost there, in the home stretch.
+Once your new app is pushed to GitHub there are just a few final things you need to do for everything to be completely set up.

+##### CodeClimate
+For whatever reason, CodeClimate doesn't really allow you to add an empty repository so you will need to generate and push to GitHub before setting up in CodeClimate.
+When you're ready, add the new repository to CodeClimate, set up coverage reporting, and add as a new repository secret to GitHub, `CC_TEST_REPORTER_ID`, for both Actions and Dependabot.

+##### CI
+With the `CC_TEST_REPORTER_ID` in place you should be able to re-run the `Stage + prod build and deploy` action in GitHub actions (should have failed previously due to the missing secret).
+Once this passes you're almost there.

+##### GitHub Permissions
+Now that you have a `main` branch you need to protect it.
+You can copy the settings from an existing repo but essentially you want to require a PR to merge, require one approval on that PR, dismiss stale approvals, and require a review from Code Owners.
+You'll also want to make the `test / test` and `atlantis/plan` actions to pass and branches to be up to date before merging.